Overhead Dumbbell Lunge

 - 1

-Stand with your feet hip-width apart.
-Hold a dumbbell in each hand over your head.
+Stand tall with your feet hip-width apart, holding a dumbbell in each hand pressed directly overhead with arms fully extended.

 - 2